Data Management (DMS) allows you to import large amounts of data to a database in a quick manner. This helps you save manpower and resources.

 - TXT files.
 Each TXT file for importing data can be up to 5 GB in size.

-- If you submit a Large Data Import ticket to import a large amount of data to the destination table, the table will be locked even if you have set OnlineDDL to Open (DMS OnlineDDL first) for the instance of the destination database.
+- If you submit a Large Data Import ticket to import a large amount of data to a table, the table will be locked even if you set the OnlineDDL parameter to Open (DMS OnlineDDL first) for the database instance.

 - Log on to the DMS console.

-- In the top navigation bar, choose Data Plans > Data Import.
+- In the top navigation bar, move the pointer over the More icon and choose .

 - Automatic Identification

 Note For a database instance that is managed in Security Collaboration mode, the speed mode is disabled in the security rules for data import by default.
 To enable the speed mode, click the SQL Correct tab on the Security Rules tab and set the Checkpoints parameter to Basic Configuration Item.

 - Speed Mode: In the Execute step, the uploaded file is read and SQL statements are executed to import data to the specified destination database.
 Compared with the security mode, this mode can be used to import data in a less secure but more efficient manner.

 - Security mode: In the Precheck step, the uploaded file is parsed and SQL statements or CSV file data is cached.
 In the Execute step, the cached SQL statements are read and executed to import data or the cached CSV file data is read and imported to the specified destination database.
 This mode can be used to import data in a more secure but slower manner.